ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

   - Keep track of the number of times a document has been viewed or rated.
   - Count how many visitors from certain countries or regions read a document.
   - Continuously record the number of visitors on an event page.
+  - Avoid having to update the whole document for just a numeric value change.
+  - Have a need for a high-throughput counter (also see **Distributed Values** below).

 * **Distributed Values**
 A Counter's value is [distributed between cluster nodes](../../../client-api/session/counters/counters-in-clusters).